AirtestProject/Airtest/docs/README.rst

     connect_device("Windows:///title_re=unity.*")

-For more windows params, please see **pywinauto** documentation.
+Airtest uses `pywinauto` as Windows backend.
+For more windows params, please see `pywinauto documentation`_.

 Simulate Input
 ...............

 Following APIs are fully supported:

-1. touch
+- touch
-2. swipe
+- swipe
-3. text
+- text
-4. keyevent
+- keyevent
-5. snapshot
+- snapshot
-6. wait
+- wait

 More APIs are available, some of which may be platform specific, please see `API docs`_ for more information.